 Where performance is king, FPGAs set themselves apart in highly parallelized tasks.
 While modern microprocessors can execute on many cores with out-of-order instructions, not all functions are well-suited to this approach, like massive image or digital signal processing applications.
 As a bonus, FPGAs may have many hard or soft microprocessors operating inside of one package.
 Why have a trade-off or take up space for two disparate devices that require a physical interconnect between them?

 The FPGA has a simpler design cycle to manage and requires less manual intervention.
-Software will handle much of the routing, placement, and timing automatically to match the programmed specification.
+The software will handle much of the routing, placement, and timing automatically to match the programmed specification.

 Because FPGA’s are reprogrammable, they are reusable, making them flexible for faster prototyping and mistakes are not so costly.
 After prototyping is completed, often the FPGA used to develop the prototype will be converted to a permanent application-specific integrated circuit (ASIC).